ianfoo/ship30for30/day-25-make-it-important.md

 # Make it Important

 A couple days ago I finished a series of bass guitar lessons I'd been taking.
-I say "finished," because though this class has wrapped up, you know there's no finishing when you're trying to become more proficient in a given craft--maybe especially when it comes to artistic pursuits.
+I say "finished," because this class has wrapped up, but you know there's no finishing when you're trying to become more proficient in a given craft--maybe especially when it comes to artistic pursuits.
 You could say that I've finished starting, because there is and always will be so much more to do.